-Our Year Six children are given the opportunity to participate in an extra-curricular visit to France.
+Historically out Year Six children have always been given the opportunity to participate in an extracurricular visit to France.
 We spend the week at Chateau Beaumont located in the beautiful Mayenne countryside.
 The Château stands on the crest of a hill in 10 acres of grounds with lovely views across the valley.
 Here the children have plenty of opportunities to practice their French language skills whilst exploring the rich history and culture of France.
-For more information and details the website address is www.chateau-beaumont.co.uk.
-Every year, the vast majority of children go on this trip and tell us it is one of the best thing about our school - we agree!